ggreif/seminar-opetope/README.md

 Deductions (following Finster)
 ===============================

+Let's have a  _formal language_ whose 'terms' are pasting diagrams.

 We (say) start out with a set of basic opetopes (_axioms_).

 What are the _deduction rules_ to create new ones?